 speaker

 Brandon Moss

-Sure, yeah, Phil, I'll answer the second question first maybe just again to reiterate, talking to EPC customers and talking to developers and this is our sales team talking to them and me talking to them personally, we are not seeing any change, the abnormal changes in project timelines balance of 25 and even into 26.
+Sure.
+Yeah, Phil, I'll answer the second question first maybe.
+Just again to reiterate, talking to EPC customers and talking to developers and, you know, This is our sales team talking to them and me talking to them personally.
+We are not seeing any change, the abnormal changes in project timelines, the balance of 25 and even into 26.
 I think those projects are locked and loaded.
 So I know there's some potential volatility with raw materials related to battery storage.
-We're not seeing an impact of that currently as it relates to our best business.
-I guess two things I'd point out there, one, this is a new business for us.
-We have very little market share so we can drive strong growth virtually in any market climate because we're starting from scratch essentially.
+We're not seeing an impact of that currently as it relates to our best business, I guess two things I'd point out there.
+One, this is a new business for us.
+We have very little market share, so we can drive strong growth virtually in any market climate because we're starting from scratch essentially.
 So we do see some growth there.
-The other thing to point out is there are other battery technologies that may not be as impacted by these tariffs than others and I think those will see some success and grow in the near term.
+The other thing to point out is there are other battery technologies that may not be as impacted by these tariffs than others.
+And I think those will see some success and grow in the near term.

+speaker